 Ask any professional athlete or business executive how they became successful, and they’ll tell you they mastered a process.
-By figuring out which of their habits led to success and which didn’t, they could improve their efficiency, effectiveness, and productivity at work.
+By figuring out which of their habits led to success and which didn’t, they improved their efficiency, effectiveness, and productivity at work.

 But implementing a process into a business, department, or even a team is a completely different animal than honing your own personal process.
-With so many moving parts, how do you track each aspect of your business' process, and, more challenging yet important than that, how do you refine it?
+With so many moving parts, how do you track each aspect of your business' process and how do you refine it?

-For almost 50 years, data flow diagrams have been one of the most simple and effective tools for organizations to understand, perfect, and implement new processes or systems.
+Data flow diagrams provide a straightforward, efficient way for organizations to understand, perfect, and implement new processes or systems.
 They’re visual representations of your process or system, so they make it easy to understand and prune.

-Before we dive into how data flow diagrams can help you refine any of your business’ systems or processes, though, let’s go over what it exactly is.
+Before we dive into how data flow diagrams can help refine any of your business’ systems or processes, let’s go over what it exactly is.

 What is a data flow diagram (DFD)?

-A data flow diagram, or a DFD, is a visual representation of any process or system’s flow of information.
-By mapping out your process or system’s flow of data, DFDs help you better understand your process or system, uncover its kinks, improve it, and can even help you implement a new process or system.
-DFDs can range from simple overviews to complex, granular displays of a process or system.
+A data flow diagram (DFD) is a visual representation of the information flow through a process or system.
+DFDs help you better understand process or system operation to discover potential problems, improve efficiency, and develop better processes.
+They range from simple overviews to complex, granular displays of a process or system.

-DFDs became popular in the 1970s and have been able to maintain their widespread use by being easy to understand.
-Visually displaying how a process or system works can hold people’s attention and explain complex concepts better than blocks of text can, so DFDs are able to help almost anyone grasp a system or process’ logic and functions.
+DFDs became popular in the 1970s and have maintained their widespread use by being easy to understand.
+Visually displaying how a process or system works can hold people’s attention and explain complex concepts better than blocks of text can, so DFDs are able to help almost anyone grasp a system’s or process’ logic and functions.

-Physical diagrams shows you the practical process of moving information through a system, like how your system’s specific software, hardware, files, employees, and customers influences its flow of information.
+Physical diagrams show you the practical process of moving information through a system, like how your system’s specific software, hardware, files, employees, and customers influences its flow of information.